ALIPHATICHYD/TODO-APP/README.md

 ## Objective

 The objective of this technical assessment is to evaluate your proficiency in building JavaScript applications using ReactJS.
-For this assessment you will be required to build a simple todo application using local storage as your database to persist data.
+For this assessment, you will be required to build a simple to-do application using local storage as your database to persist data.

 ## Requirements